Black Hole and Neutron Star Binary Mergers in Triple Systems: II. Merger Eccentricity and Spin-Orbit Misalignment: Population Study

 In Figure \ref{fig:final spin and eccenticity NS}, we consider BH-NS binaries.
 As in the BH-BH case (Figure \ref{fig:final spin and eccenticity BH}), systems with $e_\mathrm{m}\ll1$ exhibit a $90^\circ$ peak in the $\theta_\SL^\f$ distribution, while those with large $e_\mathrm{m}$ do not.

-In dense star clusters, triple systems can be destroyed by close encounters with other objects.
+In reality, triple systems (especially the outer orbit) can be perturbed (even disrupted) by close fly-bys with other objects \citep[e.g.,][]{Perets flyby}.
 The lifetime of a triple may be significantly shorten than $10^{10}$~years, depending on the stellar density of the surroundings.
 To examine mergers before the disruption of triples, we separate the mergers by the merger time ($T_\mathrm{m}\leq10^6 \mathrm{yrs}$, $10^6 \mathrm{yrs}<T_\mathrm{m}\leq10^8 \mathrm{yrs}$ and $T_\mathrm{m}>10^8 \mathrm{yrs}$).
 Figures \ref{fig:merger time BH} and \ref{fig:merger time NS} show that fast mergers (with shorter $T_\mathrm{m}$) tend to have a higher probability to be accompanied by eccentric orbits at 10 Hz (i.e., $e_\mathrm{m}>0.1$).
 This is more evident for BH-NS binaries (Figure \ref{fig:merger time NS}), where the octupole terms contribute to a large set of systems with high-$e$ excitation and shorter merger time.